renytek13/Soft-Prompt-Generation/README.md

 ## 📝 Citation

-🥰 If our code is helpful to your research or projects, please consider citing our work:
+If our code is helpful to your research or projects, please consider citing our work! 🥰

 ```bibtex
 @inproceedings{bai2024soft,